 The world premiere of Bohemian Rhapsody took place in London at the SSE Arena, Wembley, on 23 October 2018.
 It was released in the United Kingdom on 24 October 2018 in IMAX, and in the United States on 2 November 2018, by 20th Century Fox.
 On 1 January 2019, it was announced that there would be special sing-along screenings simultaneously in cinemas across the United Kingdom with the first screening at Leicester Square’s Prince Charles Cinema with others on 11 January 2019.
 There were also many sing-along screenings in South Korea and Japan.

 In China, the film was set to have a limited release on 22 March 2019.
-At least one minute of the film will reportedly be censored, including scenes portraying drugs and homosexuality; part of Rami Malek's Oscar speech, where he referred to Freddie Mercury as "a gay man, an immigrant," was also censored in China.
+Some scenes of the film were censored, including those portraying drugs and homosexuality; part of Rami Malek's Oscar speech, where he referred to Freddie Mercury as 'a gay man, an immigrant', was also censored in China.

 Rami Malek's performance as Freddie Mercury earned him the 2019 Academy Award for Best Actor